Countdown to Christmas: A Fun, Catchy Counting Song for Kids (With Free Printable!)

 Don't just sing it—bring it to life!
 Here are my pro-tips from the classroom to maximize the learning:

-1. Add Actions: For each number, do a related action.
+Add Actions: For each number, do a related action.
 Hang a pretend stocking for "one," tie a bow for "two," and ring a bell for "three."
 This kinesthetic learning cements the number-value connection.
+Movement is especially helpful for children who are active learners or easily distracted — it gives their bodies a job while their brains absorb the numbers.

 Your Free Printable Lyric Sheet!
 Christmas counting song for kids